-The regulations may be viewed on the Company website www.prysmiangroup.com under The Group/governance /shareholders meeting section.
+The regulations may be viewed on the Company website www.prysmiangroup.com in the Company/Governance/Shareholders Meeting section.

-The meeting's Chairman directs the debate, giving the floor to directors, statutory auditors and those eligible who have requested to speak.
+The Chairman of the meeting directs the debate, giving the floor to directors, statutory auditors and those eligible who have requested to speak.
 Bearing in mind the subject and importance of individual items on the agenda, as well as the number of people requesting to speak, the Chairman decides in advance how long each speaker and respondent may speak in order to ensure that the proceedings can be completed in one session.